dotcalmninja/ditto/README.md

-# ditt0
+# ditto

 [![NPM](https://nodei.co/npm/ditt0.png?mini=true)](https://npmjs.org/package/ditt0)

 > An extremely easy-to-use, composable, static site builder.
 But also much more...

-A performant file pipeline, ditt0 allows you to compose your solution through a stack of prefabricated or ad hoc _middleware_.
+A performant file pipeline, ditto allows you to compose your solution through a stack of prefabricated or ad hoc _middleware_.
 Provide ditto with a directory to parse, include some middleware and start building.

-At its core ditt0 is nothing more than an abstract directory parser.
+At its core ditto is nothing more than an abstract directory parser.
 All of the magic happens as the file buffers are parsed through the designated stack of middleware.

 ## Getting Started